Buying vs. Renting: Which is the best option for you?

 Purchasing a home you can afford is a crucial element here.
 Overextending yourself can have serious repercussions.
 In episode 69 of my podcast, I spoke with a couple that has a big income, but a big problem with affording their home.

 The right reasons can be you want more space for your growing family, or you want to do projects like knocking that kitchen wall down.
 Those are all good reasons to buy a house.

-It helps to not think of your home as an investment, but simply a part of your Rich Life.
-Taking this perspective will help you make decisions like buying a house for the right reasons, not the wrong reasons.
+Don’t think of your home as an investment, but simply a part of your Rich Life.
+Taking this perspective will help you make decisions like buying a house for the right reasons.

 And if you happen to be a renter who’s reading this article you’re in luck!
-There’s 1 benefit to renting that I neglected to include in this article, and that is you can negotiate how much rent you pay per month.
+There’s one major benefit to renting that I neglected to include in this article, and that is you can negotiate how much rent you pay per month.

 I’ve helped thousands of my students save thousands on rent every year.
 All you have to do is follow my step-by-step process.
 Check out my post on How to Negotiate Your Rent here.